One thing the girls had seen on some blog posts was people having breakfast with the orangutans at Singapore Zoo.

 - Once your picture is taken hop back behind the ropes

 The disappointment of our seating was long forgotten at this time as they came closer and closer.
 They all sat on the wooden bench waiting for their favourite foods to be bought out for them to eat.

 I made Mark and the girls get up half a dozen times in that half an hour to have pictures taken.
-We were unable to purchase the photo’s as we are travelling for so long I would hate to lose them during our trip at what they cost.
+We were unable to purchase the photos as we are traveling for so long that I would hate to lose them during our trip at what they cost.
 I am so glad I kept going back though as I ended up with some great pictures on our devices.

 At exactly 10 am the orangutans hopped up and started their way back across the ropes to where they had come from only 30 minutes beforehand.
 The 30 minutes goes super quick

 Are there other animals at breakfast at the zoo?

 On the get your Guide where we booked our tickets it said you would be greeted by elephants at your breakfast table, this was not the case for us.
 It also said that there are animals roaming freely in natural habitat separated by only a moat and wooden fencing.